On the physical process first law for dynamical black holes

-The physical process first law therefore relates the total change of entropy from the bifurcation surface to a final slice with the matter flux.
-If we assume that the black hole horizon is stable under perturbation, then the future slice can always be taken to be stationary with vanishing expansion and shear.
-The initial cross section is set at the bifurcation surface and we can always set the affine parameter $\lambda = 0$ at the bifurcation surface.
-In fact, the choice of these initial and final states are necessary for this derivation of the physical process first law, to make some boundary terms vanish.\\
+Another interesting aspect transpires when one tries to link it with the horizon membrane, where the coefficient of $\theta^2$ and $\sigma^2$ in the Raychaudhuri equation can be identified as bulk and shear viscosity respectively of the fictitious fluid living on the horizon.
+Therefore by a careful study of the PPFL in a more general form, i.e., by keeping terms quadratic in expansion and shear, one can comment on the behaviour of the membrane fluid in a more general context \cite{Fairoos:2018pee}.

-In this paper we will provide a derivation of the physical process version of the first law between two arbitrary non equilibrium cross sections of the dynamical event horizon and properly interpret the additional boundary terms appearing in \ref{BH_Dyn_01} for entropy change between two arbitrary non stationary slices.
+The physical process first law therefore relates the total change of entropy from the bifurcation surface to a final slice due to the matter flux.
+If we assume that the black hole horizon is stable under perturbation, then the future slice can always be taken to be stationary with vanishing expansion and shear and the initial cross section can be set at the bifurcation surface ($\lambda=0$).
+In fact, the choice of these initial and final states are necessary for this derivation of the physical process first law, to make some boundary terms vanish.
+Here we will also provide a derivation of the physical process version of the first law between two arbitrary non equilibrium cross sections of the dynamical event horizon and properly interpret the additional boundary terms appearing in \ref{BH_Dyn_01} for entropy change.
 We will show how these boundary terms are related to the energy of the horizon membrane arising in the context of the black hole membrane paradigm.
-Moreover, we will establish that such a correspondence transcends beyond \gr\ and also holds true for \LL theories of gravity. \\
+Moreover, we will establish that such a correspondence transcends beyond \gr\ and also holds true for \LL theories of gravity.